pcrockett/mollysocket-fly/README.md

 This doesn't handle updates for you.
 You should periodically run `make deploy` to trigger an update.
 Some day I may consider adding some kind of mechanism that does this for you automatically, but I'm not 100% sure how that should work.
+See [this issue](https://github.com/pcrockett/mollysocket-fly/issues/10) for updates on that topic, and feel free to offer suggestions.